Insights

 Standard linear models are highly efficient but prone to overfitting if unconstrained.

-• Regularisation Strength (L1/L2 Penalties): Controls the strictness of the model.
-Strong penalties reduce overfitting but may miss subtle data patterns; weak penalties capture detail but risk memorising noise.
+• Regularization Strength (L1/L2 Penalties): Controls the strictness of the model.
+Strong penalties reduce overfitting but may miss subtle data patterns; weak penalties capture detail but risk memorizing noise.

 • Solver Selection: According to scikit-learn documentation, selecting the right algorithmic engine is critical. saga is structurally required for massive datasets, whereas lbfgs is optimal for smaller, dense matrices.